beratbagir/AssetManagement/README.md

 2. After installing, you can run the application with the Laravel Herd environment to simplify your setup.

 ## Contributing
-Thank you for considering contributing to My Dashboard App!
-To contribute:
+Thank you for considering contributing to Asset Management To contribute:

 1. Fork the repository.
 2. Create a new branch.